What is Google MUM? How It Can Impact SEO?

 e.
 In-depth Video Analysis

 MUM will allow Google to analyze videos more extensively and find subjects related to different sections.
-As a result, Google can employ its recommendation engine to make better recommendations for what to watch, read, or consume after watching a video.
+As a result, Google can utilize its recommendation engine to provide more accurate recommendations for what to watch, read, or consume after viewing a video.

 f.
 New Recommendation Features